ovationgreen/wsl-readme/performance/README.md

 1. Cassandra on a Linux environment demonstrates significantly improved performance compared to a pure Windows installation.
 However, it's important to note that the CPU load is also proportionally higher in the Linux environment.

 2. Cassandra on Windows Subsystem for Linux (WSL) exhibits improved performance when configured to utilize a Windows drive.

+3. Running Cassandra inside a Docker container can limit performance by a factor of 4.